hapax/hapax.github.io/assets/unintentional.md

 <div style="text-align: right"><i> Ralph Waldo Emerson</i> </div>

-I want to argue for a certain aesthetic mood.
+I want to extol a certain *aesthetic mood*, based on combinatorial play, coincidence, and an effort to encounter objects in themselves.
-It is related
+It is a mood which frames aesthetic phenomena as the universe at play.
+I think this is closely related to creativity and science, as I will explain below.

+This attitudes contrasts with the way we usually treat objects --- as *symbols* (or more properly signs) pointing to absent referents.

 ## White magic